 Especially if you work on multiple projects at the same time, it’s humanly impossible to keep track of everything.
 So, take advantage of the many project management, task management, and time tracking tools.

-Project management tools like Asana, Basecamp, and ClickUp will allow you to create your project plan, all the tasks needed to complete it, and assign each phase or task to each team member.
+Project management tools like Asana, Basecamp, and ClickUp will allow you to create your project plan, and all the tasks needed to complete it, and assign each phase or task to each team member.

 Most project management tools will offer a sort of “Dashboard” or recap where you can see at a glance all your project statuses – which is crucial when you juggle many projects!
-It’s also useful to the team members to have a place where they can see all of their tasks and deadlines.
+It’s also useful for the team members to have a place where they can see all of their tasks and deadlines.